Superklok/JavaScriptStrings/JavaScriptDetectCapital.md

 ## Challenge
 Usage of capitals in a word will be deemed correct when one of the following cases is met:
-- All letters in the word are capitals, like `"SUPERKLOK"` for instance.
+- All letters in the word are capitals, like `'SUPERKLOK'` for instance.
-- All letters in the word are not capitals, such as `"superklok"`.
+- All letters in the word are not capitals, such as `'superklok'`.
-- Only the first letter in the word is capitalized, as in `"Superklok"`.
+- Only the first letter in the word is capitalized, as in `'Superklok'`.

 Given a string word, return `true` if the usage of capitals in it is correct.
 <br/>